-The voting guidelines issued by the NAPF (now the Pensions and Lifetime Savings Association) for investment companies are the source of our benchmark recommendations for investment trusts and venture capital trusts; these guidelines also refer to the key principles of the AIC Code.
+The voting guidelines formerly issued by the NAPF for investment companies are the historic source of our benchmark recommendations for investment trusts and venture capital trusts.
+Also relevant are the key principles of the Association of Investment Companies (AIC) Code.
 Further details can be found in Chapter 7 of this document.